kktse/kktse.github.io/_posts/2022-07-12-trends-in-vehicle-cg-height-and-ssf.markdown

 width.

-For performance enthusiasts, choosing a vehicle with the highest possible static stability factor is desirable to minimize the traction loss due to load transfer and tire load sensitivity.
+For performance enthusiasts, choosing a vehicle with the highest possible static stability factor is desirable to minimize the negative effects of load transfer and tire load sensitivity.
 For HPDE organizers, this dataset can be used to validate the effectiveness of vehicle eligibility rules based on track width and roof height.